PeteMichaud/MapProjectorStudio/readme.md

 * [x] The core is a library that can be included in any other project
 * [x] A separate CLI that has parity with the original MMPS software
 * [x] Improved visualization for the various widgets like the grid and analemma
-* [ ] GUI application allowing visual manipulation of maps and widgets, including eventually layers that can be independently moved
-* [ ] Parameterize the various hardcode planet data like Inclination
+* [ ] Parameterize the various hardcoded planet data like Inclination
 * [ ] Optionally render widgets independently so can be composited later in whatever image editor
 * [ ] Render widgets in vector format for resolution independence
+* [ ] Support transparency
+* [ ] Support 16-bit color
+* [ ] Support animated gif output (maybe)
+* [ ] GUI application allowing visual manipulation of maps and widgets, including eventually layers that can be independently moved

 ## History